Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

 \subsubsection{Step 3 : Plug-in estimation}

-We finally plug our mean/covariance estimators (and their derivatives) into (either) PDE system, allowing us to translate the global/pooled information into local information on the drift and diffusion.
-In short, we obtain plug-in estimators for the drift and diffusion via the PDE systems: see Equations \eqref{estimate:system1} and \eqref{estimate:system2} below.
+The method described in Step 2 allows us to consistently recover, with uniform convergence rates, the mean and covariance functions of the latent process, together with their derivatives.
+Then, we may finally plug our mean/covariance estimators (and their derivatives) into the \textit{averaged} PDE system \eqref{system2averaged}, allowing us to translate the global/pooled information into local information on the drift and diffusion.
+In short, we obtain plug-in estimators for the drift and diffusion via the PDE system: see Equation \eqref{estimate:system2} below.